 Here’s a screenshot I took of some text that I could not copy from a secured PDF file:

 Note that when you take the screenshot, make sure the document zoom is set to 100% so that the text is crisp and clear.
-Once you have the screenshot, then download this free OCR software:
+Once you have the screenshot, then download a free OCR program.
+There are many options out there and the results will vary wildly between the programs, so you’ll have to try a couple out.
+Here are two that I have used in the past:

 Anyway, once you have the program installed, click on the big Open button and choose your image.